 - 1. Development Completion.
 All items listed in the application must be in place upon completion of the development regardless of whether or not points were awarded (ex: amenities, community services, total number of units, etc.).
 The development will not receive forms 8609 until everything represented in the application is in place. - 2.
 Site Inspection.
 MHC will conduct a site visit to ensure that all requirements outlined in the subject application have been met.
-In the event that an initial visit warrants subsequent visits, MHC will charge a fee of \$250.00 per subsequent visit as outlined in Section 2.

-- 3. Outstanding Fees.
-Forms 8609 will not be issued to any development controlled by an applicant that has outstanding fees owed to the Tax Credit Allocation Division on any development. - 4.
-Feasibility Analysis.
+In the event that an initial visit warrants subsequent visits, MHC will charge a fee of \$250.00 per subsequent visit as outlined in Section 2. - 3.
+Outstanding Fees.
+Forms 8609 will not be issued to any development controlled by an applicant that has outstanding fees owed to the Tax Credit Allocation Division on any development. - Feasibility Analysis.
 MHC will conduct its final feasibility analysis prior to the issuance of form(s) 8609.
 During its underwriting, MHC may request additional information that it deems necessary to complete its analysis. - 5.
 Verification of Expenditures.
 MHC has established a process for requiring and analyzing cost certifications for all developments as part of the final feasibility evaluation, prior to issuing an IRS Form 8609.
 As part of the analysis, MHC will ascertain the reasonableness of the cost components.
 For all developments, MHC will require owners to submit for the agency's review an independent third-party CPA cost certification to be included with the 8609 request package as a part of the final feasibility evaluation.
 Developments receiving tax credits pursuant to this QAP will be required to provide cost certifications after development completion.
-A cost certification must include all cost categories listed under "Cost Breakdown" (pages A15 A17) in the applicable tax credit application and conform to the requirements of MHC outlined within the Form 8609 Request Documents.
-It is the owner's responsibility to review the cost certification in its entirety prior to its submittal to MHC.
-Once submitted, the cost certification cannot be amended or supplemented except as may be required by MHC. - 6.
+A cost certification must include all cost categories listed under "Cost Breakdown" in the applicable tax credit application and conform to the requirements of MHC outlined within the Form 8609 Request Documents.
+It is the owner's responsibility to review the cost certification in its entirety prior to its submittal to MHC. - 6.
 Minimum Design Quality Standards.
 Developers must provide certification from the architect/engineer that the development has been completed in accordance with MHC's Minimum Design Standards.
 Documentation must be provided at the time in which Forms 8609 are requested. - 7.
 Third Party Accessibility Review.
 All developments must submit, at 8609 request, an independent third party accessibility certification.
 The certification must state that the reviewer has reviewed the development's plans/specifications and that the development meets all Federal, State, and local accessibility standards.